A Non-Metric Approach to Space, Time and Gravitation: A quasi-metric model

-Now, since any observer is typically located at the Earth, the model in fact predicts an anomalous acceleration directed towards the Earth rather than towards the Sun.
+Now, since any observer is typically located at the Earth, the quasi-metric model in fact predicts that the illusory anomalous acceleration, as inferred from data analysis based on GR, should be directed towards the Earth rather than towards the Sun.
 But any directional differences will almost average out over time if the observed object moves approximately radially and is located well beyond the Earth's orbit.
-However, compared to a model where the anomalous acceleration is towards the Sun, even if directional differences nearly average out there remains a cumulative difference.
-We will calculate this below.
-If, on the other hand, the line of sight to the observed object (e.g. a planet) deviates significantly from the radial direction, observations should not be consistent with an anomalous acceleration directed towards the Sun.
-Rather the direction of the anomalous acceleration expressed in Sun-centered coordinates would appear to be a complicated function of time.
+However, compared to a model where the anomalous acceleration is towards the Sun, even if directional differences nearly average out, there remains a cumulative difference.
+We will estimate the size of this difference below.
+If, on the other hand, the line of sight to the observed object (e.g., a planet) deviates significantly from the radial direction, observations should not be consistent with an anomalous acceleration directed towards the Sun.
+Rather, the direction of the anomalous acceleration expressed in Sun-centred coordinates would appear to be a complicated function of time.